xhu0101/xhu0101.github.io/_pages/about.md

 latest_posts:
   enabled: false
   scrollable: false# adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. candidate in Quantitative Marketing at the Sauder School of Business, University of British Columbia.
 I am on the 2025-2026 job market.